 Akeley Pancake 35mm Camera

-Akeley “Pancake” 35mm Camera #102
+Akeley “Pancake” 35mm Camera No. 102

 Carl Akeley- The Father of Modern Taxidermy

-From 1896 to 1909, Akeley was the Field Museum of Natural History in Chicago’s Chief Taxidermist.
-In 1909 he moved over to the American Museum of Natural History in New York.
-He joined the Field Museum’s first two expeditions to Africa, studying animals in their natural habitats and bringing back specimens for educational display.
+From 1896 to 1909, Akeley was the Field Museum of Natural History in Chicago's chief taxidermist.
+In 1909, he moved over to the American Museum of Natural History in New York.
+He joined the Field Museum's first two expeditions to Africa, studying animals in their natural habitats and bringing back specimens for educational display.
 Looking for a way to capture the natural world in motion to aid in his work, he brought the latest motion picture cameras on his next expedition.
-The results were disappointing for Akeley due to the cameras design and limitations.
-Akeley’s obsession with his work led him back to his workshop to create a better solution.
-In 1914 he created a prototype for a new and unique camera that would address many of the shortcomings of the cameras available at the time.
+The results were disappointing for Akeley due to the cameras' design and limitations.
+Akeley's obsession with his work led him back to his workshop to create a better solution.
+In 1914, he created a prototype for a new and unique camera that would address many of the shortcomings of the cameras available at the time.

-Akeley Pancake
+The Akeley Pancake

 November 1915 Patent for Akeley Camera